Geometry of Spectral Curves and All Order Dispersive Integrable System: Dictionary for matrix models

+The characteristics $[\mu,\nu]$ of the Theta function $\Theta$ is determined by the choice of the integration contour~$\Gamma$.
+This conjecture was derived heuristically in~\cite{BDE,Ecv}.

 When the semiclassical spectral curve is of genus $0$, there is no Theta function and the expansion involves only powers of $1/N$ (in fact, powers of $1/N^2$).
-This happens for the so-called "one-cut regime", and for the one matrix model, the existence of such an expansion has been proved for the one matrix model for real-valued, analytic potential \cite{APS01}, and then the coefficients are necessarily given by the symplectic invariants of the semiclassical spectral curve \cite{E1MM}.
-Beyond the one-cut regime, the Riemann-Hilbert steepest descent analysis \cite{FIK90,DZ} has been applied to find explicitly the asymptotics up to $o(1)$ in the one hermitian matrix model with real-valued, polynomial potential \cite{BI99,Deiftetal}.
-It features in general a pseudo-periodic behavior with $N$, encoded in the Theta function, but the one-cut regime can also be recovered with this Riemann-Hilbert method \cite{ErcMcL}.
+This happens for the so-called ``one-cut regime'', and for the one matrix model, the existence of such an expansion has been proved for the one matrix model for real-valued, analytic potential \cite{APS01}, and then the coef\/f\/icients are necessarily given by the symplectic invariants of the semiclassical spectral curve~\cite{E1MM}.
+Beyond the one-cut regime, the Riemann--Hilbert steepest descent analysis~\cite{DZ, FIK90} has been applied to f\/ind explicitly the asymptotics up to $o(1)$ in the one hermitian matrix model with real-valued, polynomial potential~\cite{BI99,Deiftetal}.
+It features in general a pseudo-periodic behavior with $N$, encoded in the Theta function, but the one-cut regime can also be retrieved with this Riemann--Hilbert method \cite{ErcMcL}.
 These results have later been extended to the one normal matrix model with complex-valued polynomial potential \cite{Be}.
-This method can be used in principle to find recursively the subleading orders, although it does not allow to write the answer a priori explicitly to all orders.
-Definition~\ref{defTaumunu} is expected to give the correct answer to all orders.
+This method can be used in principle to f\/ind recursively the subleading orders, although it does not allow to write the answer a priori explicitly to all orders.
+Def\/inition~\ref{defTaumunu} is expected to give the correct answer to all orders.